Ormannishe/WoWGoldGambler/README.md

 All players can then /roll any amount they want with the goal of rolling as close to the 'price' as possible, without going over.

-**Winner**: The player who's roll was closest to the Dealer's roll while not being larger than the Dealer's roll
+**Winner**: The player whose roll was closest to the Dealer's roll while not being larger than the Dealer's roll

-**Loser**: The player who's roll was furthest from the Dealer's roll (in either direction - under or over)
+**Loser**: The player whose roll was furthest from the Dealer's roll (in either direction - under or over)

 **Payment Amount**: The difference between the loser's roll and the Dealer's roll